balazssimon/meta-cs/README.md

 Installation steps:

-1. Extract the **MetaDslx-v0.5-alpha.zip** file and make sure that the **GAC_DIR** environment variable in the install batch files point to the correct location of the .NET tools directory.
+1. Extract the **MetaDslx-v*.zip** file and make sure that the **GAC_DIR** environment variable in the install batch files point to the correct location of the .NET tools directory.
 2. Run **install64.bat** on 64-bit systems, or **install32.bat** on 32-bit systems to install the MetaDslx DLLs to the GAC.
 3. Run the **MetaDslx.VisualStudio.vsix** to install the Visual Studio 2015 plugin.